OliverGilmi/DiscordRadioBot/README.md

 # DiscordRadioBot

 ## What is this?

-This project contains a fully featured Discord-Radio-Bot made by Ｋｉｍ Ｊｏｎｇ Ａｕｔｉｓｍ#0403 and lxxrxtz#0472.<br><br>
+This project contains a fully featured Discord-Radio-Bot made by Ｋｉｍ Ｊｏｎｇ Ａｕｔｉｓｍ#0403 and lxxrxtz#0472.<br> You can use it to **play online streams from radio stations** from all around the world while **categorizing them into countries**.
+You have the ability to **control the volume**, **who can use the Bot**, **what stations are supported by the Bot** and many other things.<br><br>
 It is written in Java using [JDA](https://github.com/DV8FromTheWorld/JDA) and [Lavaplayer](https://github.com/sedmelluq/lavaplayer).<br>
 You can run it the way it is or modify it yourself, we will most likely not update this due to our time beeing very limited.
-Find out more on what you're allowed to do below.
+Find out more on [what you're allowed to do](#what-can-i-do-with-this) and [how to set everything up for yourself](#getting-started-running-the-bot-yourself) below.

 ## What can I do with this?

-If you download the files and follow the instructions below on how to setup this Bot, you can run a Discord-Radio-Bot for you, your friends or even everyone.<br>
+If you download the files and follow the instructions below on how to setup this Bot, you can **run a Discord-Radio-Bot for you, your friends or even everyone**.<br>
 You can find out more about what you're allowed to do with this code/project [here](https://github.com/OliverGilmi/DiscordRadioBot/blob/main/LICENSE).

 ## Getting started: Running the Bot yourself

+### Requirements

+- A PC running Windows, Mac or Linux and Java 8 or newer ([How to install Java?](https://www.java.com/de/download/help/download_options_de.html))<br>
+ *or*
+ - A V-Server/VPS running a Linux Distribution like Debian or Ubuntu with Java 8 or newer ([How to install Java?](https://docs.datastax.com/en/jdk-install/doc/jdk-install/installOpenJdkDeb.html))<br>[**Recommended** | Minimum Specs: 1 Core, 1 GB RAM]

 ### Creating a new Discord Bot

 1. Create a new Application/Bot in the [Discord Developer Portal](https://discord.com/developers/applications).<br>
  ([Show as image](https://user-images.githubusercontent.com/64920118/136673461-d9fa377e-374f-4f1d-b8a5-7b7f0fcf2fd7.png))